Testing the Correlations between X-ray Spectral Properties and Polarization for High Synchrotron Peaked Blazars: Spectropolarimetric Fitting

 \section{Spectropolarimetric Fitting}

 Spectropolarimetric fitting of the data was done in XSPEC v12.14.1 \citep{arnaud96} using the default cosmology $\mathrm{H_{0}=70\;km/s/Mpc}$, $q_{0}=0$, and $\Lambda_{0}=0.73$.
+Each IXPE pointing/segment was fit separately with ancillary X-ray data simultaneous to it.
+The exception was PG 1553+113, where we fit both IXPE pointings jointly together with the XMM spectra simultaneous to the first pointing.
+We did this because the second pointing had no simultaneous X-ray data.

-Each IXPE observation was fit separately with anciliary X-ray data simultaneous to it, with the exception of PG 1553+113.
-All of the I spectra were fit using a \texttt{constant*tbabs*zlopgar} model, where the \texttt{constant} represents the cross-normalization constants between the different telescopes, \texttt{tbabs} \citep{wilms2000} represents Galactic absorption, and \texttt{zlogpar} \citep{massaro2004} is a log-parabola model that takes into account redshift.
+We fit all of the I spectra using a \texttt{constant*tbabs*zlopgar} model, where the \texttt{constant} represents the cross-normalization constants between the different telescopes, \texttt{tbabs} \citep{wilms2000} represents Galactic absorption, and \texttt{zlogpar} \citep{massaro2004} is a log-parabola model that takes into account redshift.
 The specific equation for \texttt{zlogpar} is expressed in the form

 In this equation, $E_{p}$ is the pivot energy, $\alpha$ is the spectral slope at the pivot energy and $\beta$ is an indicator of spectral curvature at the synchrotron peak. $K$ is a normalization constant with units of $\mathrm{photons/(cm^{2}\;s\;keV)}$.
-We fix the pivot energy to 3 keV for all the blazars.
-The parameters of the best I spectrum fits were recorded, and frozen to be used in the spectropolarimetric fits, which used the model \texttt{constant*tbabs*polconst*zlogpar}.
-Only the parameters of \texttt{polconst} were allowed to vary in these spectropolarimetric fits.
+We fixed the pivot energy to 3 keV for all the blazars.
+We recorded the best fit parameters of the I spectra, and used them as parameter values for the spectropolarimetric fits, which used the model \texttt{constant*tbabs*polconst*zlogpar}.
+We then thawed the I parameters and fit the spectropolarimetric fits once more to obtain the final spectral and polarization parameters.
+In Mrk 421 IXPE obsIDs 01003801, and Mrk 501 IXPE obsIDs 01004501 and 01004601, the spectrum for DU2 deviated significantly from that of DU1 and DU3 around 2 keV and 8 keV, so for these obsIDs we had to remove DU2 to get a good fit.
+We had to allow the $\alpha$ and/or $\beta$ parameters to vary between the IXPE and ancillary spectra for several observations in order to get a good fit.
+These were 1ES 1959+650 obsID 02250801; Mrk 421 obsIDs 01003701, 01003801, 01003901 and the second and third segments of 02008199; Mrk 501 obsID 01004601; and PKS 21455-304 obsID 02005601.
+Allowing the $\alpha$ and $\beta$ parameters to vary is acceptable as the ancillary X-ray observations only covered part of the period over which IXPE observed the source, during which the spectral properties could have varied.
+A varying alpha was used in the IXPE discovery paper of PKS 2155-304 \citep{kouch2024}.
+We use the $\alpha$ and $\beta$ parameters of the IXPE spectrum in our further analysis for these sources.